 Who can get a golden visa in Portugal?
 This guide explains requirements for a Portuguese golden visa, plus details on Portugal’s golden visa program and Portuguese citizenship by investment.

 The golden visa in Portugal is designed to encourage investment from non-EU/EFTA nationals.
-The Portuguese golden visa offers a fast-track to obtaining a residency permit in Portugal, alongside other benefits, for non-EU investors who invest a minimum amount as defined by law.
-Since the launch of the golden visa programme’s in 2012, more than 4,200 Portuguese golden visas have been given out, representing more than EUR 2.5 billion investment in the country
+The Portuguese golden visa offers a fast-track to obtaining a residency permit in Portugal, alongside other benefits.
+This visa is for non-EU investors who invest a minimum amount as defined by law.
+Since the launch of the golden visa program in 2012, more than 4,200 Portuguese golden visas have been given out, representing an injection of more than €2.5 billion into the Portuguese economy.

 You must fit at least one of the following categories to claim Portuguese residency by investment:

-- Capital transfer of at least EUR 1 million into Portugal
+- Capital transfer of at least €1 million into Portugal

-- The purchase of real estate property in Portugal worth at least EUR 500,000
+- Purchase property in Portugal worth at least €500,000

-- The purchase of real estate property in Portuguese urban regeneration areas at least 30 years old to the value of at least EUR 350,000
+- Acquire real estate in Portuguese urban regeneration areas at least 30 years old to the value of at least €350,000

-- Investment of at least EUR 350,000 in scientific research in Portugal
+- Investing at least €350,000 in scientific research in Portugal

-- Investment of at least EUR 250,000 in Portuguese arts, culture and heritage
+- Investments of €250,000 or more in Portuguese arts, culture, and heritage

-- Investment of at least EUR 500,000 in small and medium businesses in Portugal.
+- Investing at least €500,000 in small- and medium-sized businesses in Portugal

-Portugal’s investor visa covers shareholders of companies already set up in Portugal, or in another EU state with a stable residence in Portugal and tax obligations fulfilled.
+Portugal’s investor visa covers shareholders of companies already set up in Portugal or in another EU state with a stable residence in Portugal and tax obligations fulfilled.
 The investment established for the golden visa has to be maintained for a minimum of five years from the date when the Portuguese golden visa is established.

-The idea of Portugal’s golden visa program is to attract foreign investment and boost the Portuguese economy.
-The visa is also known as the ‘Resident Permit for Investment’ as it ‘fast-tracks’ Portuguese residency.
+The idea of Portugal’s golden visa program is to attract foreign investment and boost the domestic economy.
+The visa is also commonly referred to as the Resident Permit for Investment, as it fast-tracks Portuguese residency at a cost.

-- live and work in Portugal, provided they reside in Portugal for a minimum of seven days in the first year of residence and 14 days in each subsequent year.
+- live and work in Portugal, provided they reside in Portugal for a minimum of seven days in the first year of residence and 14 days in each subsequent year

-- visa-free entry to Schengen area countries.
+- gain visa-free entry to the entire Schengen Area

-- access Portuguese healthcare and education.
+- access Portuguese healthcare and education

-- freely invest in Portuguese property.
+- freely invest in Portuguese property